Turmeric Supplements - Eating Turmeric vs. Supplements

 Turmeric tea, or golden milk, is a brew served up hot and frothy much like Chai.
 Typically made with coconut milk, honey, cinnamon, black pepper, turmeric and ginger (a cousin of turmeric), golden milk promises to deliver a healthy dose of antioxidants and is great as a post-workout drink.
 However, this is only partially true.

-While the fat from the milk and the addition of black pepper in recipes will help improve the absorption of dietary turmeric in the body, as a spice in powdered form, turmeric yields only about 3% of curcumin, as opposed to a turmeric supplement that can deliver as much as 95%:
+While the fat from the milk and the addition of black pepper in recipes will help improve the absorption of dietary turmeric in the body, as a spice in powdered form, turmeric yields only about 3% of curcuminoids, as opposed to some turmeric supplements that contain up to 95% curcuminoids.

 That’s not to say that cooking with turmeric is not beneficial to your health.
 But if you want maximum impact, a supplement offers a much richer concentration of curcuminoids.
-Taking a turmeric supplement drastically increases the amount that is actually absorbed by your body.
+Taking a turmeric supplement may increase the amount that is actually absorbed by your body.